nicklockwood/CountryPicker/README.md

 As of version 1.0.2 you can easily subclass CountryPicker to modify the country name/code list.

-To add additional countries, either modify the Countries.plist, or override the +countryNamesByCode method (there is no need to override +countryCodesByName as this is derived automatically from +countryNamesByCode).
+To add additional countries, override the +countryNamesByCode method (there is no need to override +countryCodesByName as this is derived automatically from +countryNamesByCode).

-To change the display order, or disaply duplicate copies of (say) US or UK at the top of the list, override +countryNames method (there is no need to override  +countryCodes as this is derived automatically from +countryNames and +countryCodesByName).
+To change the display order, or display duplicate copies of (say) US or UK at the top of the list, override +countryNames method (there is no need to override +countryCodes as this is derived automatically from +countryNames and +countryCodesByName).